silverton-io/buz/README.md

-# Want to see Buz play well with others (Docker, Redpanda, Snowplow Analytics, Nginx, etc)?
+# Buz plays nicely with others

-Quickstart documentation for setting up a lightweight streaming stack with Buz, a sample ui, Redpanda, and Kowl can [be found here](https://buz.dev/examples/quickstart).
+Quickstart documentation for setting up a lightweight streaming stack with Buz, a sample ui, nginx, Redpanda, and Kowl can [be found here](https://buz.dev/examples/quickstart).

 # Documentation